wonggw/Optimization-Tricks/README.md

   Also, remember to use double to prevent overflow as the number can get extremely large.

 2. Matching Parenthesis
-  Use a stack to store information inside the parenthesis that can be used later.
+  Uses a stack to store information inside the parenthesis that can be used later.

 3. Binary search  - O(log n)
   Fast for searching though data that is already sorted.
-  Use check case to reduce the upper boundary or increase the lower boundary.
+  Uses a check case to reduce the upper boundary or increase the lower boundary.

 4. Segmentation Tree  - O(log n)
   Efficient for getting information from a subarray.
   Can be used for summation, getting the min or max for a range in an array.
   Querying and updating the array will be way faster than brute force method - O(n).

+5. Breadth First Search
+  Solves optimization problem in graphs by searching the breadth first.
+Uses a queue(FIFO) to temporary store the node.

+6. Depth First Search
+  Solves optimization problem in graphs by searching the depth first.
+Uses a stack(LIFO) to temporary store the node.